Hit Parader

 [...]

-"Before returning to Britain I recorded some material with Frank Zappa, the leader of the Mothers of Invention, who is regaded as the leading light on the 'freak-out' scene in America.
+"Before returning to Britain I recorded some material with Frank Zappa, the leader of the Mothers of Invention, who is regarded as the leading light on the 'freak-out' scene in America.
 I cut one number called 'Another Side Of Life', which looks like it might escape in the U.S. shortly.

 [...]

 "Zappa is a very interesting character – about 28 years old.
 He makes these weird movies and puts the soundtracks on them himself.
-He showed me one of a guy picking spots on his leg, and other with a sequence token by an infra-red camera of a guy necking with this typical Hollywood-blonde, all 'lip-sticky' and 'high-heely'.
+He showed me one of a guy picking spots on his leg, and another with a sequence taken by an infra-red camera of a guy necking with this typical Hollywood-blonde, all 'lip-sticky' and 'high-heely'.
 It's not meant to be entertaining so much as effective – and that it is!

 [...]